AndreasMuehlmann/readandlead/README.md

 if git is not installed download the repository from the website via the zip-archive (click on the green button).

-To start the program run "./readandlead.exe" or "pyhton main.py" if pyhton is installed.
+To start the program run "./readandlead.exe" if you're on windows.
+Otherwise run "pyhton main.py" if pyhton is installed.

 # Write a story